-These days they have two 8m3 trucks and one 12m3 truck.
+These days they have three 8m3 trucks and one 12m3 truck.
 Each truck travels twice a day to Wellington, Monday to Friday.

 One by one, Doug and Marilyn’s children and their spouses have joined the business.
 It has meant Doug and Marilyn can now take a step back and enjoy an easier lifestyle, but still have an active hand in the business.
 Their son Shane is the face that most of the Wellington customers relate to.
 He joined the business in 1995 and drives the large 12m3 delivery truck.
 His skills at maneuvering his truck into driveways is nothing short of outstanding.

 At the firewood yard, Shane operates all machinery and helps with the processing and loading of trucks.
 Daughter Kelly runs the office answering phones, emails, marketing and scheduling the deliveries.